MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully.md

   echo $running_vm_ids
   ```

 If the value is used only once, consider piping.
+(Piping passes the output of one command as input to a second command.)

   ```azurecli
   az vm list --query "[?powerState=='VM running'].name" --output tsv | grep my_vm